dgis/xsddiagram/ReadMe.txt

 - Add a close entry in the File menu.
 - Add a recently opened list.
 - Show the Windows Explorer registration menu only if we have the adminitrative right.
+- Disable the impossible actions in the menu and the toolbar when XSD file are not loaded.
+- From AlexM: oh, and allow the specification of a complex type in the command line as a root (-r element1 -r complexType2 -r ...).
 - Fixed min/maxOccurs for group references (Thanks Cleric-K).
 - Fixed the node expansion group of type 'All' (Thanks Carsten).
 - Fix a bug when printing with margin!
 - On Linux with Mono, the horizontal and vertical scrollbars should now appear.
+- Fix an UTF8 bug when downloading from a URL.

 version 0.17 (2015-09-02)
 - Add CSV and TXT output rendering following the Christian's idea.